-Figurative Abstract Landscape
+Figurative Abstract Nature

 This genre reflects observations from travel and various places I have lived.
 I usually try to explore one subject or theme by developing a series of similar pieces while varying color schemes and levels of realism or abstraction.
 I am often drawn toward examples of repetition and harmony in nature when choosing subject matter.
 These patterns observed in the actual world often serve as memories or compositional inspirations when working in more abstract work.

 My abstract work has developed as a personal response to the overly cold and impersonal culture in our modern society, my fascination with nature, and my growing concerns about our environment.
 In the last two decades I have seen technology change the basic way many people communicate and interact, both socially and professionally.
 Although I myself frequently use these same technologies, I find myself often reminiscing for a simpler life that does not rely on technology for happiness or entertainment.
-Most recently the abstractions have focused on nature, changes in climate and seasons, and my growing concerns about the environment.
+Most recently the abstractions have focused on nature, changes in climate and seasons, peace, and my growing concerns about the environment.